Mathnerd314/stroscot/docs/Commentary/Memory-Management.rst

 cache misses are the most important performance metric for memory management, but not usually measured

-escape detection - 70% of allocations on stack, not good enough to beat Azul escape analysis - all or nothing separate allocator has to be as fast as main allocator
+escape detection - even with 70% of allocations on stack, not good enough to beat Azul escape analysis - all or nothing separate allocator has to be as fast as main allocator

-compile time garbage collection is detecting when an allocation becomes unused and freeing it structure reuse is detecting when an allocation becomes unused and reusing the memory for a new allocation destructive assignment is when allocated memory is passed in and modified by the function
+compile time garbage collection is detecting when an allocation becomes unused and freeing it structure reuse is detecting when an allocation becomes unused and reusing the memory for a new allocation destructive assignment is when a memory address is passed in and modified by the function

+Goroutines have little overhead beyond the memory for the stack, which is just a few kilobytes.
+Go's run-time uses resizable, bounded stacks.
+A newly minted goroutine is given a few kilobytes, which is almost always enough.
+When it isn't, the run-time grows (and shrinks) the memory for storing the stack automatically, allowing many goroutines to live in a modest amount of memory.
+The CPU overhead averages about three cheap instructions per function call.
+It is practical to create hundreds of thousands of goroutines in the same address space.
+If goroutines were just threads, system resources would run out at a much smaller number.

+The programmer cannot generally predict whether a given code sample will allocate and hence potentially throw an OOM, because of implicit allocations.
+Here are some examples:

+* Implicit boxing, causing value types to be instantiated on the heap.
+* marshaling and unmarshaling for the FFI
+* immutable array operations
+* graph reduction
+* JITing a method or basic block, generating VTables or trampolines

+But if the compiler is able to eliminate all allocations and hence eliminate the possibility of OOM, then these will most likely be consistently eliminated on every compile.
+So asserting that a function or block can't OOM is possible. .NET had Constrained Execution Regions which implemented this, with various hacks such JITing the region at load time rather than when the region was first executed.
+So there's precedent.

+GCC (and later LLVM) added MemorySSA